npm/npm/doc/files/package.json.md

 ## files

 The "files" field is an array of files to include in your project.
+If "files" is specified then the only files that will be included in your project are those specified in the array (other than those always included, noted below).
 If you name a folder in the array, then it will also include the files inside that folder.
 (Unless they would be ignored by another rule.)